-The findings of the Administrative Law Judge with regard to disability and the joint employment are further supported by the Court of Appeals of the State of Mississippi's recent holding in Piney Woods Country Life School vs. Judy Ann Young, 205-WC-01839-COA, affirmed in part, reversed and remanded in part, August 8, 2006.
-Petition for rehearing denied, petition for cert. requested.
+The findings of the Administrative Law Judge with regard to disability and the joint employment are further supported by the Court of Appeals of the State of Mississippi's holding in Piney Woods Country Life School vs. Judy Ann Young, 947 So.
+2d 960 (Miss.
+2007), affirmed in part, reversed and remanded in part, August 8, 2006.
+Petition for rehearing denied, petition for cert. denied.
 (The Court held the Commission properly disregarded the speculative opinions of the vocational expert when applied to the actual facts and further found combining all wages even for different jobs for the same employer is required.)
-The Commission erred in reversing the findings of the Administrative Law Judge.
+The Commission erred in reversing the findings of the Administrative Law Judge in the Order dated June 26, 2006.
+The Commission Order is against the substantial weight of evidence and legally incorrect as a matter of law.